Seahawks go the safe route by drafting Charles Cross, and they’ll be better for it

 Cross is more renowned as a pass blocker, which is inevitable coming out of Mike Leach’s Air Raid offense.
 In fact, his pass blocking credentials are impeccable — just two sacks in 719 snaps in 2021, per Pro Football Focus.
 It’s hard not to ponder the paradox that the Seahawks’ pick coming via the trade of Russell Wilson to Denver yielded the potential fixture of a tackle who can keep the quarterback clean — something Wilson was no doubt craving for years.

-Cross said in conference call with Seattle media that he takes equal pride in his run blocking and believes he can be a force in that arena as well.
+Cross said in conference call with Seattle media that he takes equal pride in his run blocking and believes he can be a force in that area as well.
 His athleticism is off the charts via all the measurables, but the Seahawks had to particularly like his answer when asked what he knew about the organization.
 It spoke to the unmeasurables that Carroll and Schneider work hard to unearth.

 “They have a great program,” Cross said.
 “They preach physicality, toughness, nastiness.”